thegooddocsproject/thegooddocsproject.github.io/index.md

 Every project deserves a minimum level of _Good Docs_ that help users understand and solve problems with your product.
 But it can be really hard to know where to start or what to write.

-We are creating processes, templates, and guides covering the numerous aspects of writing good documentation; and we are providing justifications by describing our logic and referencing research where available.
+We are creating processes, templates, and guides covering the numerous aspects of writing good documentation.
+We describe our logic, referencing research where available.

 ### Why?